laxmimanoj/message-broker/docs/RabbitMQ.md

 - Messages sent to a topic exchange can't have an arbitrary routing_key - it must be a list of words, delimited by dots upto 255 bytes
 - " * " (star) can substitute for exactly one word
 - " # " (hash) can substitute for zero or more words
+- When a queue is bound with " # " (hash) binding key - it will receive all the messages, regardless of the routing key - like in fanout exchange
+- When special characters " * " (star) and " # " (hash) aren't used in bindings, the topic exchange will behave just like a direct one
 ### Remote Procedure Calls(RPC)

 ### Microservices and Queuing